-onset date, and had the following severe impairments: rheumatoid arthritis, fibromyalgia, and obesity.
-At step three, the ALJ determined that Combs did not have an impairment or combination of impairments listed in or medically equal to one listed in Appendix 1, Subpart P, Regulation No. 4.
+an impairment or combination of impairments listed in or medically equal to one listed in Appendix 1, Subpart P, Regulation No. 4.

 The ALJ next considered Combs' RFC.
-The ALJ found Combs' subjective complaints of pain not entirely credible in large part based on treatment notes made by her medical providers that she was in "no acute distress" and "had normal movement of all extremities."
-The ALJ gave "some weight" to Dr. Redd's opinion but concluded Dr. Keith's opinion was more consistent with the record as a whole.
+The ALJ found Combs' subjective complaints of pain not entirely credible in large part based on her treating physicians' notations that she was in "no acute distress" and "had normal movement of all extremities."
+The ALJ gave "some weight" to Dr. Redd's opinion but concluded that Dr. Keith's opinion was more consistent with the record as a whole, and with the notations in the treatment notes specifically.
 Relying on Combs' medical records and Dr. Keith's opinion, as well as the VE's testimony, the ALJ determined Combs had the RFC to perform light work as defined in 20 C.F.R. § 404.1567(b) with the following limitations: she can only frequently use her hands to finger and grasp; only occasionally climb ladders, ropes, scaffolds, ramps, or stairs; and only occasionally balance, stoop, kneel, crouch, and crawl.
 Because Combs' past work as a hotel housekeeper did not require her to perform any work-related activities precluded by her RFC, the ALJ concluded Combs was capable of performing her past relevant work and so was not disabled.
 Alternatively, the ALJ found that Combs could perform other jobs that existed in significant numbers in the national economy, such as a cashier or a fast food worker.